 - Promote stories and achievements of female or diversity champion individuals/companies from each state/committee

 - Support the WOA committee in organising WOA events prior to major events in their state.

 Diverse teams are proven to be more effective: they produce better financial results and better results in innovation.
-These results show that having a diverse organization is a business imperative.
+These results show that having a diverse organisation is a business imperative.
 (The Data on Diversity 2014).
 While diversity is a vast umbrella, gender diversity is an area with great potential for growth within HVAC&R.